 3.3.1 The ticket that has been purchased by the passenger is valid only for the transportation as shown on the ticket, from the place of departure via any agreed stopping places to the final destination.
 The fare paid is based upon Carrier’s tariff and is for the transportation as shown on the ticket.
 It forms an essential part of the contract between the passenger and the Carrier.
 The ticket will not be honored and will lose its validity if all the coupons are not used in the sequence provided in the ticket.

-3.3.2 Should the passenger wish to change any aspect of the transportation, she/he must contact the Carrier in advance.
-The fare for the new transportation will be calculated according to fare rule and the passenger will be given the option of accepting the new price or maintaining the original transportation as ticketed.
+3.3.2 Should the passenger wish to change any aspect of the transportation, including but not limited to changes of tickets from a round trip fare to a one-way fare, they must contact the Carrier's service center phone number no less than three hours before the scheduled time of departure of the first flight in the ticket.
+The fare for the new transportation will be calculated according to fare rules and the passenger will be given the option of accepting the new price or maintaining the original transportation as ticketed.

 3.3.3 Each flight coupon contained in the passenger’s ticket will be accepted for transportation in the class of service on the date and flight for which space has been reserved.

 3.3.4 Please be advised that in the event the passenger does not show up for any flight without advising the Carrier in advance, the Carrier will cancel the return and/or onward reservations.
-No-show fee may be charged.
+For fully refundable fares and/or fares that are exempt from change fees a No-show fee may be charged for revalidating and/or refunding a ticket that has previously been cancelled following this rule.

 The Carriers name may be abbreviated to two letter Airline Designator Code, or otherwise, in the ticket.
 The address shall be deemed to be the airport of departure shown opposite the first abbreviation of the Carriers name in the “Carrier” box in the ticket, or in the case of an electronic ticket, as indicated for the first flight segment in the Itinerary/Receipt.